Airbnb Trust Accounting for Property Managers using Xero

 How to Automate Airbnb Trust Accounting with Bnbtally

-Bnbtally (by Tallylytics) is a powerful tool that helps property managers track all monies collected by Airbnb.
+Bnbtally is a powerful tool that helps property managers track all monies collected by Airbnb.
 It reconciles all reservations automatically and in great detail, making it easy for you to keep track of trust funds and commissions.
-Additionally, Bnbtally (by Tallylytics) offers presets so property managers can use trust accounting practices right out of the box.
+Additionally, Bnbtally offers presets so property managers can use trust accounting practices right out of the box.
 In this section we’ll discuss step-by-step how to set up a seamless automation using the chart of accounts above.

 Bnbtally Listing Presets for Airbnb Trust Accounting

-Bnbtally (by Tallylytics) makes it easy to manage your listings on Airbnb and Xero.
+Bnbtally makes it easy to manage your listings on Airbnb and Xero.
 Once connected, you will be guided through the process of setting up trust accounting rules for each listing in just a few clicks.
 With our presets from our template, you can get started quickly and can customize as needed.
 These presets can be broken down into three groups: Lines 1-6, Lines 7-10 and Lines 11-14.

 Airbnb Trust Accounting Automation Bnbtally Presets for Xero